Last updated on April 8th, 2022

 Legally, they cannot treat you differently, discipline you, or sack you for claiming.
 Furthermore, the profits of the company will not be affected by your claim as your employer must have Employers’ Liability Insurance in place to cover such claims.

-Thanks for reading our guide on factory accident claims.
-Please call today if you’d like further information.
+Thanks for reading our guide on factory accident claims, and please call today if you’d like further information.